harshitaawasthi10/ncedm/README.md

 Z-score filtering helped reduce noise/outliers and hence boost model performance

+4. Comparison

-4. Compared the results with different models such as Random Forest, Decision Tree and Pruned Decision tree.
+Compared the results with different models such as Random Forest, Decision Tree and Pruned Decision tree.